10 basic slides 99% of investors will require from you:

 Investors usually don’t care about the technical specifications and features of your solution, so don’t complicate things.
 Keep things simple and easy to grasp.

-Notice how instead of listing capabilities, the slide describes the solution next to a series of screenshots that can easily be replaced to feature your demo video.
+Notice how instead of listing capabilities, the slide describes the solution next to a series of screenshot crops that can easily be replaced to feature your demo video.

 This section of your pitch deck is where you should go into detail about your target market and where you position yourself within that market.